konflux-ci/multi-version-konflux-stage-sample/STAGE-TEST.md

 ### Applying project-controller configuration

 We will use project-controller to setup Konflux for the new `v1.0.0` branch.
-To do so we need to apply the following resources to the cluster:
+To do so we need to apply the following resources to the cluster.
+Create these files in the `test-temp` directory:

-A project resource:
+A project resource (`test-temp/project.yaml`):

 ```yaml
 apiVersion: projctl.konflux.dev/v1beta1